 Once in Thakhek, you can hire a motorbike from one of the many rental agencies.
-There are three main rental agencies which specialize in hiring to foreigners specifically doing the Thakhek Loop.
-These are Mad Monkey Motorbike Rental, Mr. Ku and Wang Wang Rentals.
+There are three main rental agencies that specialize in hiring to foreigners specifically doing the Thakhek Loop.
+These are Mad Monkey Motorbike Rental, Mr. Ku, and Wang Wang Rentals.
 Expect to pay around $7.00 / 60,000LAK per day for the rental plus petrol which is relatively inexpensive.

 The loop itself is around 500kilometers and generally takes travelers between 3 to 5 days to complete.
 Kong Lor Cave may be a highlight of the journey but is certainly not the only thing to do.
 You will stop at other attractions including other caves, natural springs, and waterfalls.

 Side note: During our visit, we saw people doing the Thakhek Loop taking their motorbikes on boards the smalls boats through Kong Lor Cave so they could continue the loop on the other side.
 They no doubt paid extra for this, but it took numerous locals to get the bikes down the staircase, across sinking sand, and over little hills before they were on the boat.
 Once the tourists were out of sight the locals all said they would never do it again and how horrible it was to carry the motorbikes in the midday sun.
 Therefore please simply do the return boat trip and avoid bringing your motorbike with you!

 When To Visit

 The best time to visit Kong Lor is during the dry season from November- March.
 The earlier in the dry season you visit the higher the water levels will be within the cave.